22 Rio de Janeiro Travel Tips: Things to Know Before Going to Rio in 2023

 So, you do have some navigating around hills to get places, or driving up the mountain to visit certain spots.
 The twists and turns (and density of the city) can make for slower transit at times.

-5. Best Area to Stay in Rio de Janeiro
+15. Best Areas to Stay in Rio de Janeiro

-There are a few good areas that I would recommend to stay in Rio, based on what we looked at before we left, neighborhoods that were recommended to me by my brother, and what we observed while we were there.
+There are a few good areas that I would recommend to stay in Rio, based on where we stayed, what we experienced there, and other extensive research.

 This was the area we ultimately ended up staying, and I was extremely happy with this choice.
-As I mentioned in #3, Santa Teresa is a quiet, artsy neighborhood that extends up a hill overlooking the city.
+Santa Teresa is a quiet, artsy neighborhood that extends up a hill overlooking the city.
 There was a ton of street art and brightly painted houses in Santa Teresa, and the area felt very residential, and safe during the daytime hours.

 The traffic was never bad in this neighborhood, and it was a quick and easy (and cheap) ride down into Centro, where a lot of sites are.